AfrizalFirmansyah/Kernel_script/README.md

 Quick Summary:
  * This script is used to build a kernel for all the BroadcomCM devices using a common source.
 Due to all the devices have a common source and different modules, this script will identify each of the device you select and build a working zImage for each.
 This menu will also include an option to pack the ramdisk automaticly before zImage is done.
  * Our kernel are included on GPL License, so this Menu will be also open sourced and everyone can contribute to help us.
+ * This script should be with Kernel, Ramdisk folder.
+Inside Kernel folder common and modules_$DEVICE and Ramdisk files inside Ramdisk folder

 TO-DO List
  * Be able to start the script